 Normally, the Small Business Management program costs up to $1,700, but the agreement with ODOT will reduce your tuition to only $200!
 A second person from your business can attend for only $150.

-Acceptance in to the program is on a first-come, first-served basis and is limited to the first 16 eligible firms who meet the criteria and complete the application process.
-The deadline for applying and completing the application process is Monday, September 30.
+Acceptance in to the program is on a first-come, first-served basis, and is limited to the first 16 eligible firms who meet the criteria and complete the application process, including the documents required to reserve a seat in the program.
+The deadline for applying is Monday, September 28, and you will need to complete the application process by providing additional required documents to reserve your seat in the program by 4:00 PM on Wednesday, September 30.

 Have other questions about the program?
 Email me (email@example.com)!